nikshrimali/TSAI_EVA/Assignment-5/Step1 - ThinCrust/README.md

 - The model is showing reluctance to cross the 99.83% mark even after increasing the epochs by 15, this shows even pushing model harder wont get us to 99.4 testing.

-- Post each epoch the model is gaining some training accuracy, but no change in the test accuracy
+- Post each epoch the model is gaining some training accuracy, but no change in the test accuracy.
+These are clear signs of Overfitting!!!

 - The testing accuarcy graph looks more like my career graph.
 We need to smoothing it out.
 Both of them!!!!